jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `ip`: sort endpoints by the IP and port of the destination server
 * `name`: sort the endpoints by the name given to the server, see also [backend-server-naming]({{% relref "keys#backend-server-naming" %}})
 * `random`: randomly shuffle the endpoints every time haproxy needs to be reloaded, this option avoids to always send requests to the same endpoints depending on the balancing algorithm

 ---

+## --enable-endpointslices-api

+Since v0.14

+Uses EndpointSlices API info, rather than Endpoints API, to fetch service endpoints info.
+By default it is disabled.
+EndpointSlices API was stablised from Kubernetes v1.21.

+---